-Included in the package are H.R.
+In the House of Representatives, the package includes H.R.
 3825, H.R.
 3816, and H.R.
 3460, introduced by Reps.
 Pramila Jayapal and David Cicilline.
+In the Senate, Sens.
+Amy Klobuchar and Chuck Grassley have taken the lead on companion legislation.
 Together, the bills would damage some of the most popular apps and products online.

 Bills would ban or degrade Amazon Prime, Facetime, Amazon Basics, and Google Maps in Search

 Here’s a look at a few of the places consumers would see the biggest changes online:

 By requiring equal treatment of all products and marketplace sellers, the bills would make it impossible for Amazon to offer its Prime free shipping service for certain products:

 The bills would prohibit Google from showing its maps in main search results when you search for a local business.